NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 NUNP 449.
 Advanced Practice Nursing Care of the Older Adult.
 4 Units.

-This course integrates the principles of health promotion, disease prevention and rehabilitation in the care of older adults.
+This course will integrate the principles of health promotion, disease prevention and rehabilitation in the care of older adults.
 The assessment of nutritional needs, functional status, mental status, social support systems, and caregiver stress will be addressed.
-These factors are analyzed in various environments, such as ambulatory care, home care, day care, long-term care, acute care, skilled nursing, and rehabilitation.
+These factors are analyzed in various environments of care.
 Cultural, ethnic, and developmental issues are addressed.
-The diagnosis, treatment and management of acute and chronic conditions associated with aging but that can also occur in younger adults are presented.
-Description of interventions appropriate to restore or maintain an optimal level of function, or when appropriate, palliative or end of life care will be included.
+The diagnosis, treatment and management of acute and chronic conditions associated with aging, but that can also occur in younger adults, are presented.
+Interventions appropriate to restore or maintain an optimal level of function will be included.
+Palliative and end-of-life care will be addressed.

 Prereq: NUNP 432.

 NUNP 455.
-Management of Complex Acute Problems in Children I. 4 Units.
+Management of Complex Acute Problems in Children and Adolescents I. 4 Units.

 NUNP 456.
-Management of Complex Acute Problems in Children II.
+Management of Complex Acute Problems in Children and Adolescents II.
 5 Units.

-Integration of knowledge, research and advanced skills and interventions in acute care nursing with children with complex, acute, critical and chronic health conditions.
-Critical assessment strategies and management principals will be addressed including knowledge and skills with technological assessment modalities and procedures commonly associated with care of the acutely ill child.
-Interpretations, indications, contraindications, and complications will be addressed.
+This course will integrate knowledge, research, advanced skills and interventions with children and adolescents with complex acute, critical and chronic health conditions.
+Advanced practice strategies and management principles will be addressed including knowledge and skills with technological assessment modalities and procedures associated with the care of acutely and critically ill children and adolescents within the context of family-centered care.

 Prereq: NUNP 455.